nadiia2302/ride-hailing-funnel-analysis/README.md

+# 🚗 Metrocar Data Analysis
+📝 Project Description
-## This project analyzes user behavior for Metrocar, a ride-hailing platform (similar to Uber or Bolt).
-The goal is to identify why users drop off at different stages of the customer journey—from downloading the app to completing their first ride and leaving a review.
+This project analyzes the user journey for Metrocar, a ride-hailing app.
+I investigated the entire funnel—from the first app download to the final ride review—to find out where users drop off and how to improve the business.

-As a Data Analyst, I used SQL to query the database and Excel/Google Sheets (along with Tableau/PowerBI) to visualize the results and provide actionable business insights.
-### Business Questions Addressed
+## 🛠 Tech Stack
+⚡ SQL: To extract and transform data.

+🛠 DBeaver: Professional database management tool used to run queries.

+📊 Excel / Google Sheets: For data cleaning and quick calculations.

+📈 Tableau / Power BI: To build an interactive dashboard for stakeholders.
+## 🎯 Main Goals
-User Funnel Analysis: At which stage do we lose the most users (Download → Registration → Ride Request → Acceptance → Ride → Payment → Review)?
+🔍 Funnel Analysis: Find the "bottlenecks" where we lose the most users.

-Drop-off Points: Are there specific times of day or days of the week where conversion rates are lower?
-Does driver wait time affect user retention?

-Platform Performance: Which platforms (iOS, Android, or Web) have the best performance and deserve more marketing budget?

-Age Group Analysis: Which age demographics are the most active and most likely to complete a trip?
+📱 Platform Insights: Compare iOS vs. Android vs. Web performance.

+👥 User Demographics: Identify which age groups are the most active.

+🕒 Time Trends: Check if wait times or time of day affect booking success.

+💡 Business Strategy: Recommend where to spend the marketing budget.